alackles/CMSC-140-FS-22/_pages/final-project.md

 - University admissions and retention data, e.g. [Sankey graphs](https://www.data-to-viz.com/graph/sankey.html)
 - World population over history
 - Sports team win/loss records or other interesting sports data

+Feel free to approach me with your own ideas as well.
+These are just to get your thinking started.

+_Portions of this document are taken from Dr. Anya Vostinar._